sumehta/question-generation/README.md

 `python question.py -help`

 For developers, I have also included a QuestionGenerator class, that exposes other methods for processing large collections.

-*Note: This repository is still in dev and I'll be exposing more options exposed by the original system.*